BIH-CEI/UTN/input/pagecontent/scenario_depressionandanxiety.md

 {: .grid }

 ### GRID HAMD 17 - Questionnaire
+The LOINC Codes are requested and currently in WIP.
+Until the codes are published, the codesystem for the questionnaire is created.

 |  Field(s) | Example Instance |
 | --------- | ---------------- |